kghamilton89/guerra-civil-espanola/README.md

 ![](./images/spanish-civil-war.png)

+## History

+Spanish history begins in 1931.
+Other countries remain unmodified.
+While playing as a country other than Spain is possible, topical events are not written into the mod.

 ## Features

 Overhaul of Spain to improve gameplay and historical accuracy during the Spanish Civil War in [Hearts of Iron IV](https://hoi4.paradoxwikis.com/Hearts_of_Iron_4_Wiki).